outpost-os/outpost-sdk-nucleo-u5a5zj/README.md

 ## Using the SDK

+### Using pre-built SDK package

+The pre-built package for this SDK is automatically deployed as a Conan package in the Jfrog conan center with the name `outpost-sdk-nucleo-u5a5zj` and can be downloaded and consume as-is using the Conan tooling.

+### Using locally built SDK package

 The effective SDK outpost, that can be stored in a tarball or any container, is generated in the `output/staging` directory.
 This directory can be packaged using any container, including tarball, to be delivered, or through any artifact management tools.
 The SDK is standalone, except for toolchains that are not yet a part of it.